charltoncr/metaphone3/README.md

 - func (metaph *MetaphMap) Len() int

-**NewMetaphMap** returns a MetaphMap made from a wordlist and a maximum length for the DoubleMetaphone return values.
+**NewMetaphMap** returns a MetaphMap made from a wordlist and a maximum length for the metaphone3 keys.

-**NewMetaphMapFromFile** returns a MetaphMap made from a word list file and a maximum length for the DoubleMetaphone return values.
+**NewMetaphMapFromFile** returns a MetaphMap made from a word list file and a maximum length for the metaphone3 keys.

 **NewMetaphMapFromFileExact** works like NewMetaphMapFromFile but allows control of how vowels and consonants are encoded.